Malaysia to shut some Top Glove factories in phases amid virus outbreak

-KUALA LUMPUR (Reuters) - Malaysia will close some of Top Glove’s factories in stages as it moves to screen employees for coronavirus following a big jump in infections, a senior minister said on Monday.
+KUALA LUMPUR (Reuters) - Malaysia will close some of Top Glove’s factories in stages as it moves to screen employees for the novel coronavirus after more than 2,000 workers tested positive, authorities said on Monday.

 He did not say when the closures would begin, however.

+Top Glove said in a stock exchange filing that it has temporarily stopped production at 16 facilities in the area since last Wednesday, with the balance of 12 facilities operating at much reduced capacities.

+“We have completed full screening of about 5,700 workers at our hostels.
+We are committed to proceed with the (health ministry) recommended COVID-19 screening test of the balance (of) workers and staff at our factories in Meru, Klang,” it said.

 Last week, the government ordered 14-day curbs through Nov.
-30 in an area where Top Glove factories and dormitories are located.
-The company said the curbs would affect 5,700 workers, or more than a quarter.
+30 in parts of a district about 40 kms (24.8 miles) west of the capital Kuala Lumpur, where Top Glove factories and dormitories are located.

 Analysts had said the curbs did not change earnings forecasts for the company but they could re-assess projections if infections at the factories rise sharply and curbs are extended.

-The company did not immediately respond to questions about details of the situation or the impact on production.
+Infections in Malaysia have been increasing sharply since October, prompting the government to tighten movement curbs.
+Total cases rose to 56,659 on Monday.

-Reporting by Rozanna Latiff and Liz Lee; Editing by Toby Chopra and Clarence Fernandez
+Reporting by Rozanna Latiff and Liz Lee; Editing by Toby Chopra, Clarence Fernandez and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.